Restructuring and insolvency in Bermuda: overview

 provide an account of the liquidation with that notice.

 CVL: the liquidator must convene final creditors' and shareholders' meetings.
 Within seven days of the meetings, the liquidator must notify the Registrar of Companies of the meetings and provide an account of the liquidation.

 MVL: the company is deemed to be dissolved following the final general meeting (FGM) of the shareholders.
-The liquidator must notify the Registrar of Companies of this within seven days of the FGM.
+The liquidator must notify the Registrar of Companies within seven days of the FGM.

 In a liquidation (whether compulsory or voluntary) the unsecured creditors play a significant role.
-In a CVL they can determine the course of the liquidation through their representatives on the committee of inspection.
+In a CVL, secured creditors can determine the course of the liquidation through their representatives on the committee of inspection.
 In a scheme of arrangement, the unsecured creditors and the directors (acting with a view to the best interests of both creditors and shareholders) will play the most significant roles.